Lemala Ndutu’s seasonal camp puts the thunder of the great wildebeest migration and unique geology of the Ngorongoro Crater right at your feet.

 Sensitively and stylishly built, tents are spacious with large beds, cosy rugs, wooden floors and safari showers all under the shade of acacia trees.
 The central mess tent filled with plumped-up cushions and leather sofas is there to be shared and enjoyed, and with early sunshine streaming through there’s nothing quite like a full English bush breakfast before a day of game driving ahead.
 It’s an authentic under-canvas experience with expert guides, Maasai warriors, full-day game drives and the potential to go on gentle walking safaris not often available elsewhere.
 And we love that this seasonal base is a prime spot for calving and rutting season, too.

-Inside the Ngorongoro Conservation area and set on a permanent marsh under acacia trees and grass which attracts an large quantity of grazers
+Inside the Ngorongoro Conservation area, on the edge of the Serengeti; it's set on a permanent marsh under acacia trees and grass which attracts an large quantity of grazers

 *Denotes local charge